Lake Use Regulations

 3.3 All persons who use the lake must exercise courtesy and consideration to other lake users and must conform to these boating rules, unless to do so would create a hazardous or unsafe situation.

 3.4 Attached hereto is a map of Grandview Lake (See Figure #1) designating certain restrictions within certain areas of the lake, and use of the lake shall comply with the regulation as shown on this map.
+Boat traffic must travel counter-clock at all times except when using the slalom course near the dam.
 Skiers from a lot may be towed into or out of such lot, but the boat and the skier must not cross any area within 100 feet in front of any other lot or the designated “IDLE ZONE” area as shown on the attached map.

 3.5 All boats must carry a Coast Guard approved lifesaving device for each occupant of the boat.